Get alerts of updates about «Fitness centres, swimming pools and bathing facilities»

 - Ensure sufficient distance between changing positions (minimum 1 metre).

 - Clean hands before and after using equipment / rescue dolls.

 - Keep a distance of at least 1 metre between participants and between trainer and participant.

 - People who participate on courses that require physical proximity for brief periods that is necessary for certification or approval of professional practice are exempt from the distance requirements see COVID-19-regulations § 13c.

 - Allow for a minimum of 1 metre between each person.

 - Clean hands before and after the sauna visit.

 - Visitors should sit on their own towel.

-- Clean benches / surfaces / handles regularly with soap and water.
+- Benches / surfaces / handles should be cleaned regularly with soap and water.

 Risk of transmission in swimming pools and bathing facilities